-- MAP-21 performance monitoring and reporting. - Review of MAP-21 targets for the region based on new reporting data. - Development of the Mobility Corridor Atlas tool. - Identify and evaluate the effectiveness of the CMP strategies. - Implement selected CMP strategies and manage the transportation system.
+- Draft of MAP-21 Mid-year performance monitoring and reporting. - Review of MAP-21 targets for the region based on new reporting data. - Collect data and monitor system performance for the CMP. - Identify and evaluate the effectiveness of the CMP strategies. - Implement selected CMP strategies and manage the transportation system.